 Spring got into full swing during April and I could finally put to good use my 720nm Infrared converted Nikon D800, which I refer to as my D800IR.
 Infrared light reacts with Chlorophyll, the agent found naturally occurring in foliage, and Spring is a wonderful time of year for a creative difference when the leaves start to show themselves again.

 After the photographically challenging period through February where I seemed to really struggle to find something I liked for weeks, March turned into an immense month photography wise.
-There is no doubt that come the end of the year I would probably be able to pick half of my favourite images from the sessions I had in this month - and sometimes you only need a few hours to fill a card with a whole set of images which have impact or poise, the right drama or subtlety.
+There is no doubt that come the end of the year I would probably be able to pick half of my favourite images from the sessions I had in this month – and sometimes you only need a few hours to fill a card with a whole set of images which have impact or poise, the right drama or subtlety.
 I enjoyed a number of mornings where conditions just played into my hands.
 Being in the right place at the right time is critical to get the best images but when the weather helps you deliver then things get a little easier.

 A month like February can be pretty challenging.
 It’s very much a winter month of course, isn’t altogether a lot of fun and finding any real colour at all in the landscape isn’t that easy.
 Photographically it was pretty flat for me but it didn’t stop me getting out just to breath anyway.